a-korzun/DataModel/README.md

 }
 ```

-2. Then create a dummy object that represents data model:
+2. Then create a simple representation of data model:
 ```
 export class UserModel {
   constructor(data: Raw<User>) {